What is the Immigration Health Surcharge?

-The introduction of the health surcharge was introduced by the UK Government as they wanted to ensure that non-EEA nationals make an appropriate financial contribution to the cost of making use of the National Health Service (NHS).
+The UK Government introduced the Immigration Health Surcharge (IHS) on 6 April 2015.
+They wanted to make sure that migrants to the UK make an appropriate financial contribution to the cost of making use of the National Health Service (NHS).

 What is the cost of the Health Immigration Surcharge?

 |Immigration Health Surcharge costs|